Operations & Technology

 What Is Workflow Automation and How Does It Improve Operational Efficiency?

 Workflow automation uses technology to run multi-step business processes with minimal manual effort.
-By reducing human handoffs, it shortens turnaround times, improves accuracy, and helps teams allocate resources where they matter most.
+Business process automation is the broader practice of applying tools and rules so that routine steps—approvals, routing, notifications, data sync—happen consistently.
+By reducing human handoffs, both approaches shorten turnaround times, improve accuracy, and help teams allocate resources where they matter most.
 For example, automating data entry slashes error rates and frees staff to work on strategy, customer relationships, or higher-impact projects.
 Over time, automation also makes operations more agile and easier to optimize.

 Defining Workflow Automation and Its Key Components